Manipur wins overall title at 68th National School Games

 In the Thang-Ta competition, Manipur emerged overall team champion in U-14 boys and girls and U-19 boys and girls.

-The host state also secured the top in the U14 boys category with Uttar Pradesh runners-up, In the U-14 girls category, Manipur clinched the firest place followed by Delhi.
+The host state also secured the top in the U14 boys category with Uttar Pradesh runners-up, In the U-14 girls category, Manipur clinched the first place followed by Delhi.

 In the U-19 boys division, Manipur emerged victorious while Jammu and Kashmir took the runners-up.
 In the U-19 girls category, Manipur claimed the championship title with Delhi in second position.